flavienbwk/book-devops/eng/README.md

 The SRE team, therefore, is responsible for your IT infrastructure, typically comprising several environments: development, testing, pre-production (or _staging_), and production.
 They aim to answer the question, "what are the things (tools, procedures, machines) that we don't have, but need to achieve our resilience goal?"

 SREs employ software engineering practices to manage their infrastructures.
 They develop and deploy tools aimed at achieving a resilience objective.
-In this regard, SRE encompasses many facets of DevOps (see chapter ["The 5 Pillars of DevOps"](#the-five-pillars-of-devops)), but focuses on the automation of administration, as well as the measurement of system reliability.
+In this regard, SRE encompasses many facets of DevOps (see chapter ["The 5 pillars of DevOps"](#the-five-pillars-of-devops)), but focuses on the automation of administration, as well as the measurement of system reliability.

-Companies primarily hire them to honor their service contract (_Service Level Agreement_, see chapter "[Resilience Indicators](#resilience-indicators)").
+Companies primarily hire them to honor their service contract (_Service Level Agreement_, see chapter "[Resilience indicators](#resilience-indicators)").
 In the private sector, if service availability drops below the value stipulated in the contract (e.g., below 99% monthly availability), the company is obligated to pay penalties.

 In simpler terms, companies task SREs with making their infrastructure more resilient, meaning ever more available and stable.
 SREs seek to answer the following question: "what are the things (tools, procedures, machines) that we don't have, but need to achieve our resilience goal?"